-Brief Description: Personnel and Benefits expenditures are the expenditures for the compensation of Village staff to perform Village services and activities.
-Given the labor-intensive nature of Village services, personnel and benefits expenditures typically make up the largest proportion of general fund expenditures.
+Brief Description: Personnel and Benefits expenditures are for the compensation of Village staff to perform services and activities.
+Given the labor-intensive nature of Village services, personnel and benefit expenditures typically make up the largest portion of the general fund budget.